Gabe Muoneke

-Nnadubem Gabriel Enyinaya Muoneke (born 7 February 1978, in Ann Arbor, Michigan) is a Nigerian American professional basketball player.
-Despite being born in the United States, Muoneke represents Nigeria internationally.
+Nnadubem Gabriel Enyinaya Muoneke (born 7 February 1978, in Ann Arbor, Michigan) is a Nigerian American retired professional basketball player and businessman.
+Despite being born in the United States, Muoneke represented Nigeria internationally.

 Muoneke attended Cypress Falls High School in northwest Houston, Texas.
-After graduation, he enrolled at the University of Texas at Austin, from which he graduated in 2000 with his degree in Petroleum Engineering.
-After starting for 4 years on the school's basketball team, Muoneke went undrafted out of college.
-He is ranked in the top 15 in the history of University of Texas basketball in both scoring and rebounding.
-He was a first round pick of the Columbus Riverdragons (now Austin Spurs) then the Roanoke Dazzle also of the NBDL.
-He has played in multiple NBA summer leagues including that of the Vancouver Grizzlies and the New Orleans Hornets.
+He then played for four years for the Texas Longhorns.
+Undrafted out of college in the NBA, he was a first round pick of the Columbus Riverdragons (now Austin Spurs) then the Roanoke Dazzle also of the NBDL.
+He has played in multiple NBA Summer Leagues including that of the Vancouver Grizzlies and the New Orleans Hornets.
 Muoneke also signed non-guaranteed NBA contracts with the Detroit Pistons, Houston Rockets, Charlotte Bobcats and the Utah Jazz but was waived from all four teams.

-Muoneke has played around the world, including with the Ponce Lions in Puerto Rico, Pınar Karşıyaka in Turkey, the Beijing Olympians in China, Busan KTF Magic Wings, Seoul SK Knights in South Korea, Caceres in Spain and Saba Battery in Iran, among other places.
+He has played around the world, including with the Ponce Lions in Puerto Rico, Pınar Karşıyaka in Turkey, the Beijing Olympians in China, Busan KTF Magic Wings and Seoul SK Knights in South Korea, among other places.